ramtinJ95/Mywiki/Account Access and Security.md

 #### Data Security
-ExplanationDynamic Data Masking is a Column-level Security feature that uses masking policies to selectively mask plain-text data in table and view columns at query time.
+Dynamic Data Masking is a Column-level Security feature that uses masking policies to selectively mask plain-text data in table and view columns at query time.